 Cylynt usage and analysis software now drives the license compliance programs for the world’s leading software companies.
 Cylynt solutions are protecting over $30 billion in licensed software products worldwide and have now shipped in over 900 applications.
 By providing precise telemetry data that ensures users are properly authorized and licensed, Cylynt helps clients make informed decisions on the best way to correct licensing problems and protect their customers from unfair competition.
 With a solution for every budget, the data collected by Cylynt’s innovative technologies provides business intelligence and sales information and organizes, analyzes, and interprets that data into meaningful market insights and quality lead generation.
 Cylynt’s license compliance platform can improve productivity, reduce operational costs, and guard against downtime by preventing malware attacks and protecting brand names and reputations.

-Ted’s high-technology experience spans 30 years in defense electronics, RF/microwave circuit design, semiconductors, electronic design automation (EDA), and cybersecurity.
-He is co-founder and CEO of Cylynt.
-Prior to Cylynt, Ted was a co-founder of the EDA company AWR Corporation, which was acquired by National Instruments in 2011.
+Ted is co-founder and CEO of Cylynt.
+His high-technology experience spans 30 years in defense electronics, RF/microwave circuit design, semiconductors, electronic design automation (EDA), and cybersecurity.
+Prior to Cylynt, Ted was a co-founder of the EDA company AWR Corporation, which was acquired by National Instruments in 2011 and became part of Cadence Design Systems in 2020.
 In addition, he has worked with several Fortune 500 software companies, including Cadence Design Systems and startup company EEsof Inc., which was acquired by Hewlett Packard in 1994 and is now Keysight Technologies.
 Ted holds a B.S.E.E. from Carnegie Mellon University.

 Chris has 15 years of experience in anti-piracy and software compliance enforcement.
 He is founder, CEO, and chief architect of IT Compliance Association (ITCA), as well as co-founder of Cylynt.
 His decade plus of experience in working for corporate IT groups has enabled him to develop ITCA’s software licensing and compliance services in new and creative ways.
 Since founding ITCA, Chris has taken a global leadership role in the fight against software piracy and non-compliance.